JonathanRavinovich/Python-Simple3D-engine/README.md

 # Python-Simple3D-engine
 A simple 3d engine that i made, its using raycasting to determine the z axis its basically the same technic that id software used in the game Wolfenstein 3D
-The engine is a little weird when the player is new a block like in hallway I used pygame for the graphics
+The engine is a little weird when rendering sideways of walls I used pygame for the graphics

 Controls: